Code-Institute-Org/cra-template-react-essentials/README.md

 # cra-template-moments
-This A the template for ```create-react-app``` for students to be able to follow the React Essentials module content.
+This is the template for ```create-react-app``` for students to be able to follow the React Essentials module content.

 ### Usage